ClearSkyTeam/ClearSky/README.md

  - Potions (Working, Creative Only)
  - Enchanting (Command)
  - Bug Fixes

+Note¹ - Please set 'Outdated Server' message to 'false' on CustomAlert plugin or any related plugin if you encounter *outdated server error*

+Note² - Please set 'Full server' message to 'false' on CustomAlert plugin or any related plugin if you encounter *full server error*

 ## For Developers
 This is a clean, high quality code base.
 Developing/modifying this project is easy.<br>